curl/everything-curl/usingcurl-connections.md

 address (out of the multiple ones you have) to use in the communication.

-Tell curl which network interface, which IP address or even host name that you wouldd like to "bind" your local end of the communication to, with the `--interface` option:
+Tell curl which network interface, which IP address or even host name that you would like to "bind" your local end of the communication to, with the `--interface` option:

     curl --interface eth1 https://www.example.com/